xanderwasserman/esp32_p1meter/README.md

 # esp8266_p1meter

-Software for the ESP2866 (Wemos D1 Mini/NodeMcu etc.) that sends P1 smart meter (DSMR) data to a MQTT broker, with the possibility for Over The Air (OTA) firmware updates.
+Software for the ESP32 (DoIT ESP DEVKIT v1/NodeMcu 32s etc.) that sends P1 smart meter (DSMR) data to a MQTT broker, with the possibility for Over The Air (OTA) firmware updates.

 ## About this fork
+This fork was based on a ESP8266 and I only had a ESP32 laying around so I'm trying to make this work on my ESP32 DoIT board.

 The original project of [fliphess](https://github.com/fliphess/esp8266_p1meter) has issues with DSMR 5.0 meters, which send telegrams every 1 second at a high 115200 baud rate.
 This causes the used SoftwareSerial to struggle to keep up and thus only receives corrupted messages.